-Brushless Direct Current (BLDC) motors are true to their name because they utilize electronic sensored or sensorless commutation instead of brushes.
+Brushless Direct Current (BLDC) motors are true to their name because they utilize electronic sensorless commutation instead of brushes.
 The most common failure of the brushed design blower motor used for decades are the brushes themselves.

 BLDC motors are more efficient by design.
 This design has characteristics such as quieter operation, greater speed control, increased efficiency, less weight and are usually smaller than their brushed counterparts.

 In between the evolution of the brushed design and brushless technology, the PWM (Pulse Width Modulation) controlled brushed motor was developed.
 PWM brushed motors use a digital signal generated from the vehicle’s ECM (Engine Control Module) to send a duty cycle to the PWM controller to vary the speed of the brushed motor.